sumit6597/semantic_search_FAISS/README.md

-# Semantic Search with Flask and Sentence Transformers
+# Semantic Search with FAISS and Sentence Transformers

 This repository contains a simple web application for semantic search using Flask, Sentence Transformers, and Faiss.
 The application allows users to input a query, and it retrieves the most relevant documents from a preprocessed dataset.